LukasMurdock/cse-174/Lab09Walkthrough.md

 /**
  * Given a single binary character as a string, returns the character code.
  *
- * @param binaryCharacter a string holding a single binary character
+ * @param binaryCharacterString a string holding a single binary character
  * @return a char with the converted binary character.
  */
 public static char getLetter(String binaryCharacterString){